 - Actively attempts to scam or mislead you.

 Either way, you should think about if you really want to work with them.

-If the IRS accepts your offer in compromise, you are agreeing to give away things like your refund each year until the amount is paid.
+If the IRS accepts your offer in compromise, you agree to give away things like your refund each year until the amount is paid.
 You give away the ability to designate which debt the OIC payments go to.

 OICs give the IRS more time to collect on your debt.

 Sometimes, on rare occasions, you want to extend the time the IRS has to collect.
-In those cases, filing an OIC that only has a small chance can be a win/win.
+In those cases, filing an OIC that only has a small chance can be a win-win.
 Those circumstances are very rare though and are usually part of a much more complicated and carefully orchestrated plan.
 It is unlikely without the advice of an advisor you would realize you had such a situation or that it would be helpful to plan to take advantage of tolling the CSED.